Research Article

 Abstract

 - The abstract should not be more than 250 words, and should summarize the problem investigated, objective(s), materials and methods, results, conclusions and recommendations.
-The results should be supported by empirical data.

 - The abstract should not contain any citations and undefined abbreviations.